zdk123/nyubiotechsite/index.md

 <h2 style="color:#005b7f">Our Mission</h2>

-The principal aim of the NYUBA is to educate graduate students and post-doctoral scientists in the biological sciences about the many applications of biomedical research in multifaceted disciplines including industry, business, law, and translational research.
+The NYUBA is a student-run organization from the NYU School of Medicine.
+Our objective is to educate graduate students and post-doctoral researchers about the applications of biomedical science to multifaceted disciplines including industry, business, law, and translational research.

 The majority of graduate programs prepare students exclusively for careers in academia, with little or no focus on understanding alternative applications of their education.